-The authors were involved with film preservation over the years, so they were able to meet many of the people in this book before deciding to do the interviews.
-Because that is what this book really is a beloved rogue’s gallery of renegades who made it possible to show Captain Kronos Vampire Hunter in your living room to a group of friends (so long as you didn’t tell the wrong people).
-These were the completest, those who had to have every copy of film they could find to show every other week.
-They survive today in the form of The Secret Cinema in Philadelphia.
+The authors were involved with film preservation over the years, so they were able to meet many of the people in this book the interviews.
+Because that is what this book really is: a beloved rogue’s gallery of the renegades who made it possible to show Captain Kronos Vampire Hunter in your living room (so long as you didn’t tell the wrong people).
+These were the true fanatics; those who had to have real films they could find to show every other week.
+These people survive today in the form of Philadelphia’s Secret Cinema.

 “…It’s not only lack of access to new prints that’s suffocating film collecting: the existing prints all carry the seeds of their own destruction inside them.
 The basic composition and processing of film slowly, inexorably eat away at the stock itself, producing a gripping odor and physical decay known as “vinegar syndrome,” or film rot.
 As my writing partner Jeff (a former film dealer himself) explains it, “acetate plastic decomposes on its own over time; that produces the odor (acetic acid) that smells like vinegar.
 Things like unwashed chemicals, scratch-removal chemicals, and mostly heat and humidity all exacerbate a natural process.”
 Properly stored, current film stocks should last for well over a century—but for older prints, the best guess is usually a smell test to see if there’s a whiff of vinegar syndrome, which can hop from print to print like an airborne virus.
 (Some collectors put their vinegared prints in the freezer to try to slow the process, a habit that probably sits well with the non-film-collector partner.)….”

 But it’s the portraits of the people who worked so hard to out-maneuver the big studios and sell prints of films that make this book shine.
-It’s hard to remember the day before VHS tape was everywhere.
-In the pre-Empire Dark Days, you had to own a physical copy of the film if you wanted to watch it.
+It’s hard to remember the day before VHS tape.
+In the Dark Days, you had to own a physical copy of the film if you wanted to watch it.
 This also meant owning a 16mm film projector to show the film.
-There sprung forth on the horizon a clandestine industry of men who had access to movie labs.
+There sprung forth on the horizon a clandestine industry of those who had access to movie labs.
 They could make you a “dupe” of just about anything.

-This led to a crackdown as the FBI went after people who trafficked in bootleg film in the 1970’s.
-It’s not well known, but a certain adult film was duped so many times it’s doubtful if anyone ever saw an original.
+This led to a crackdown.
+In the 1970’s, the FBI went after people who trafficked in bootleg film.
+It’s not well known, but a certain adult film was duped so many times it’s doubtful if anyone ever saw the original.
 Several famous movie actors came home from their daily calls to greet a man with a badge.
 Roddy McDowell had his film collection seized.
 Rock Hudson built a secret film vault behind a fireplace in his mansion.
 Some people ended up doing time.

 But there is also the moment of discovery in this book.
-The dedicated collectors who found their own personal Holy Grails:
+There were dedicated collectors who found their own personal Holy Grail:

 ‘’’…For Philadelphia-area collector Wes Shank, it was realizing in a blinding flash that he’d laid his hands on four minutes of missing footage from the original 1933 production of King Kong, including censored images of Kong the ape toying erotically with Fay Wray’s dress and stomping/munching on a handful of doomed natives.
 As Shank remembers the moment of the discovery, “I started unwinding the film and letting it go onto the floor.
 ‘That’s interesting … wait a minute.
 I don’t remember any such scene in the film.’
 Then it hit me: ‘invaluable’ … ‘Kong.’
 Could it be?
 I went down and put it on a pair of rewinds.
 Oh my god.
 This is the lost footage.” “’